 I was totally guilty of this when I started out.
 I would post links with a note saying something like “My latest blog post” or “My new newsletter.”
 Yawn.
 No wonder I didn’t get a lot of clicks on those posts.

 However, my click rate shot up when I started using more compelling teasers when I posted links.
 Instead of “My latest blog post,” I write something like “Insights and lessons learned from a few of my translation clients…” Instead of “Here’s my latest issue of the newsletter,” I say “Where do you find a sparring partner to give you encouragement?
-I offer ideas in the May issue of NEWS FROM THE BIG POND.”
+I offer ideas in the May issue of my newsletter.”

 4 – You sound like everyone else.